markbeachill/reapply-normal/README.md

 - Creates a new table text style
 - Applies the new table style to all tables
 - Applies the new table text  to all text in tables

+It includes some optimisation - but this is still not an instant macro - so a bit of patience needed.

 Hope this is useful